Modapto/evaluation-and-decision-support/Backend/README.md

 ## License

-This project is sponsored by EU and is licenced under MIT Licence.
+This project has received funding from the European Union's Horizon 2022 research and innovation programm, under Grant Agreement 101091996.

-For more details, see the [LICENSE](LICENSE) file.
+For more details about the licence, see the [LICENSE](LICENSE) file.

 ## Contributors